s-s-lee/susan-portfolio/README.md

 ## Description

+Hey, I'm Susan Lee.
+I currently live in Philadelphia, PA and I work with clinical drug trials for children with GI diseases caused by food allergies.
+However, I finally decided to take a leap and join a coding bootcamp.
+I'm excited to switch gears and hopefully become a full-stack web developer.

-For potential employers to review Susan Lee's portfolio.
-This website includes my past projects, resume, and contact info.
+My portfolio site includes my past projects, resume, and contact info.

 ## Portfolio